khalilb2000/my-portfolio/README.md

-AS AN employer
-I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position# my-portfolio
+In this webpage I used a combonation of CSS and HTML to create a portfolio with my notes about myself, my links, as well as contact information.# my-portfolio